 My Experience at the locations

-We didn’t know that the Lyceum was now Turner’s Seafood and my wife and I ended up going there every night for dinner.
-We did not experience anything paranormal but in the future, I would like to conduct a full investigation of the building.
+I didn’t know that the Lyceum was now Turner’s Seafood and I ended up going there every night for dinner.
+I did not experience anything paranormal but in the future, I would like to conduct a full investigation of the building.
 The Old Burying Point cemetery was one of the first places we visited during the daytime.
-We did not experience anything paranormal but during the tour, the tour guide let us know the paranormal occurrences and asked everyone to take photos to see if we could catch anything.
+I did not experience anything paranormal but during the tour, the tour guide let us know the paranormal occurrences and asked everyone to take photos to see if we could catch anything.
 We didn’t catch anything on camera but in the future, again, I would like to do a full paranormal investigation of the cemetery and the area.